Social Icons

 Directed by Stanley Donen

-The Brendan Fraser and Elizabeth Hurley fun 2000 movie Bedazzled is based off a cult classic movie of the same name done in 1967 staring acting pair Peter Cook and Dudley Moore.
-The movie is based on a Faust legend, with a huge significant change.
+The Brendan Fraser and Elizabeth Hurley fun 2000 movie Bedazzled is based on a cult classic of the same name from 1967, starring the acting duo Peter Cook and Dudley Moore.
+The movie is inspired by the Faust legend, with a significant twist.

-The movie is not half bad, and the way the journey went is very different from the Brendan Fraser Bedazzled.
-I did see the 2000 remake first, so I was very cautious expecting myself to either hate the original version or completely dislike the later.
+The original isn’t half bad, and the journey it takes is very different from the Brendan Fraser version.
+I saw the 2000 remake first, so I was cautious going into the original, expecting to either hate it or completely dislike the newer version.

-To be honest both movies for me are just on different sides of the same story.
+To be honest, both movies, for me, are just different sides of the same story.

-Now the plot is simple, in this 1967 version Stanley Moon (Moore) is in love with Margaret (Eleanor Bron) a waitress in a restaurant which he works as a chef.
-This love tale is like Fraser’s Elliot being in love with his coworker Allison in the remake.
+The plot is simple.
+In this 1967 version, Stanley Moon (Moore) is in love with Margaret (Eleanor Bron), a waitress at the restaurant where he works as a chef.
+This love story is similar to Fraser’s Elliot being in love with his coworker Allison in the remake.

-Moon has never been able to say a word to Margaret and even when he sums up the courage to say hi, he never quite finishes with a sentence that ends with can we go on a date.
+Moon has never been able to say a word to Margaret, and even when he summons the courage to say hi, he never manages to finish a sentence that ends with, “Can we go on a date?”

-In church, one day he takes the time to pray to God for courage, and after he still couldn’t find the guts to ask Margaret out.
-He decides life is not worth living and killing himself was best.
-He left a love note for her, but his suicide attempt failed, and the devil (Peter Cook) shows up.
+One day in church, he prays to God for courage, but even after that, he still can’t muster the guts to ask Margaret out.
+He decides life isn’t worth living and that killing himself is the best option.
+He leaves a love note for her, but his suicide attempt fails, and the devil (Peter Cook) shows up.

-First, he seems like a crazy person, and his first trial wish run was very very odd in the way it came true. and Moon was convinced that this person before him is a looney.
+At first, the devil seems like a crazy person, and his first trial wish is so odd in how it comes true that Moon is convinced the man before him is a lunatic.

-The movie then goes down a comedic path, with Moon making wishes and trying his best to best the devil, but none of the wishes always workout the way he wants as he loses out in the end.
+The movie then takes a comedic turn, with Moon making wishes and trying his best to outsmart the devil.
+But none of the wishes work out the way he hopes, and he always loses out in the end.

-Even when he tries to be specific to the core description of what he wants, tiny twists that the devil will turn to make sure his wish never works out well.
+Even when he tries to be extremely specific about what he wants, the devil adds tiny twists to ensure his wishes never turn out well.

-In the end he finds out the devil had another game he was playing with God, so he can get back to heaven and he is just a soul in the path.
+In the end, Moon discovers that the devil is playing another game with God, trying to get back into heaven, and Moon is just a pawn in the process.

-Good movie, not as funny or exciting as the 2000 remake, but the way it ends puts the movie in par with the 2000 remake.
+It’s a good movie—not as funny or exciting as the 2000 remake—but the way it ends puts it on par with the newer version.

 0 comments: